drpaneas/panosgeorgiadis_blog/content/post/openfaas.md

 ### Contact your k8s cluster

-I have setup this cluster using CaaSP v2.0 which is important to use a version equal or higher than 1.7.
-Kubernetes upstream is already at version 1.9, while the CaaSP ships 1.7, we are still fine going with that.
+I have setup this cluster using [CaaSP v2.0](https://www.suse.com/communities/blog/suse-caas-platform-2-now-generally-available/) which is important to use a version equal or higher than `1.7`.
+Kubernetes upstream is already at version 1.8, while the CaaSP ships 1.7, we are still fine going with that.
 Just make sure you have the kubeconfig at:  `cp ~/Downloads/kubeconfig ~/.kube/config` or `export KUBECONFIG=~/Downloads/kubeconfig`